efene/efene.github.io/_sources/language-introduction.txt

 there you have the answer.

-You can tag a string with the #atom tag and the compiler will convert it into an atom or you can use backticks if you prefer amore "native" syntax.
+You can tag a string with the #atom tag and the compiler will convert it into an atom or you can use back ticks if you prefer a more "native" syntax.

 And lastly, something that may be useful to help you print diagnostic messages and find problems easier: